Top of the page

 These can help the doctor find out what type of treatment you may need.
 And it may help to find a clinical trial that has treatments for your type of cancer.

 You may need surgery to remove cancer from the bone or to remove part of the bone.
-Depending on how much bone is removed, you may need a bone graft or metal part to replace the bone that was removed.
+A bone graft or metal part may be used to replace the bone that was removed.
 If cancer is found in an arm or a leg, the limb can usually be saved.

-Radiation therapy is used to treat some bone cancers.
-It uses high-energy rays, such as X-rays, to destroy cancer cells and shrink tumours in the body.
-It may also be used along with surgery or after surgery.
+This uses high-dose X-rays to destroy cancer cells and shrink tumours.
+It may be used along with surgery or after surgery.

 Follow-up care is a key part of your treatment and safety.
 Be sure to make and go to all appointments, and call your doctor or nurse call line if you are having problems.
 It's also a good idea to know your test results and keep a list of the medicines you take.

 Enter B075 in the search box to learn more about "Learning About Bone Sarcomas".